 - Math Errors.
-In its most recent report, the IRS reported over 2.2 million math errors for 2013 individual tax returns.
-This is approximately 1.5% of the approximately 147 million returns filed for 2013.
+In its most recent report, the IRS reported over 2.1 million math errors for 2015 individual tax returns.
+This is approximately 1.4% of the approximately 151 million returns filed for 2016.
 The IRS usually will correct math or transposition errors during the initial processing of a filed tax return by comparing the return to supporting documents.
 However, it doesn’t hurt to check for errors, particularly on things that the IRS might not be able to see, such as receipts.

 - Schedule A-Itemized Deductions.
-If you recently bought or refinanced a house, or you do a lot of charitable work, it may benefit you to take a look at your Schedule A to see whether you should amend your return.
+If you recently bought or refinanced a house, or you give a lot to charity, it may benefit you to take a look at your Schedule A to see whether you should amend your return.
 If you forgot a contribution, or noticed that you missed information on your return this is an area worth looking at.
 Schedule A contains most of your itemized deductions.
 These include:

 - Schedule D-Capital Gains & Losses.
-Although tax harvesting seems to be a catch phrase during the end of year, there are a lot of people who make mistakes when recording their capital gains on their tax return.
-For example, a common mistake is listing the sale price for a security, but forgetting to note the basis (purchase price + commission).
-Not only does this apply to securities such as stocks & mutual funds, but it applies to the sale of your principal residence.
+Tax harvesting seems to be a catch phrase during the end of year.
+However, many people make mistakes when recording their capital gains on their tax return.
+A common mistake is listing the sale price for a security, but forgetting to note the basis (purchase price + commission).
+Not only does this apply to securities such as stocks & mutual funds, but it applies to selling your home.
 When calculating your home’s basis, don’t forget to add the cost of:

 - Schedule C-Profit or Loss from Business.
 Got a side gig, like some consulting or project-based work?
 If you do, but you never filed a Schedule C, you should look a little further to see what you may be able to deduct.
 You’re also responsible for paying both sides of the self-employment tax (1/2 of which is tax-deductible).
 If you did your own taxes and filed your own Schedule C, you might want to sit down with an enrolled agent or CPA to make sure you did it correctly.